Skip to main content

 How many barrels are in a cubic meter?

-Why do oil markets use barrels instead of cubic meters?
+Why do some regions use barrels instead of cubic meters?

 Conversion Tips & Tricks